OmarWael22/ITI-Smart-Home/README.md

 ## Acknowledgments

-Special thanks to [Your Name] for their contributions to this project.
+Special thanks to Amr Elmaghraby, Omar Hani for their contributions to this project.